Dust-to-neutral gas ratio of the intermediate and high velocity HI clouds derived based on the sub-mm dust emission for the whole sky: Introduction

-An alternative method to measure the metallicity, the dust emission such as the 100\,$\micron$ emission obtained with \textit{IRAS} is a reasonable proxy of the metal abundance since the dust consists of a significant fraction of heavy elements, which is perhaps comparable to that in the gas phase, as indicated by the uniform dust-to-gas mass ratio of 1/100 in the interstellar medium (ISM).
-However, the 100\,$\micron$ dust emission is not proportional to the dust mass.
-This non-linearity, which hampered to use the dust emission for quantification of the metallicity, is eliminated at sub-mm wavelengths, where the modified Planck function is linearized completely in the Rayleigh-Jeans regime.
-Therefore, the sub-mm dust emission is well proportional to the total dust mass.
+An alternative method for measuring metallicity is to use dust emissions.
+It is a reasonable proxy for absorption measurements because the dust consists of a significant fraction of heavy elements, perhaps comparable to that in the gas phase (see also discussion in Section \ref{subsec:present_vs_absorption}).
+For this purpose, the 100\,$\micron$ emission obtained with \textit{IRAS} is often used.
+However, it is not a valid measure of the interstellar dust mass.
+In the Rayleigh-Jeans regime, all components having various temperatures in a line-of-sight contribute to the emission proportionally to their masses, whereas lower-temperature components contribute little in the Wien regime.
+Generally, only in the Rayleigh-Jeans regime can we measure all dust mass.
+In interstellar dust, the peak wavelength of the modified Planck function is around 100\,$\micron$, and the sub-mm wavelength satisfies the Rayleigh-Jeans regime.
 The Planck Collaboration obtained such sensitive sub-mm dust emission over the whole sky at a 5\,arcmin resolution and derived dust optical depth at 353\,GHz (850\,$\micron$), $\tau_{353}$, by fitting the modified Planck function at four wavelengths from 100 to 850\,$\micron$ obtained by \textit{Planck} and \textit{IRAS} \citep{planck2013-p06b,planck2016-XLVIII}.